gustaveroussy/sopa/docs/cli.md

 **Options**:

-* `--method-name TEXT`: Name of the segmentation method to use.
+* `--method-name TEXT`: Name of the segmentation method builder to use.
 The corresponding function (`sopa.segmentation.methods.<method_name>`) will be used, and the kwargs below will be used to instantiate the method.  [required]
 * `--method-kwargs TEXT`: Kwargs for the method.
 This should be a dictionnary, in inline string format.  [default: {}]
 * `--channels TEXT`: Names of the channels used for segmentation.  [required]
 * `--min-area INTEGER`: Minimum area (in pixels^2) for a cell to be considered as valid  [default: 0]
 * `--clip-limit FLOAT`: Parameter for skimage.exposure.equalize_adapthist (applied before running the segmentation method)  [default: 0.2]
 * `--gaussian-sigma FLOAT`: Parameter for scipy gaussian_filter (applied before running the segmentation method)  [default: 1]
 * `--patch-index INTEGER`: Index of the patch on which the segmentation method should be run.
 NB: the number of patches is `len(sdata['sopa_patches'])`
-* `--patch-dir TEXT`: Path to the temporary the segmentation method directory inside which we will store each individual patch segmentation
+* `--patch-dir TEXT`: Path to the temporary the segmentation method directory inside which we will store each individual patch segmentation.
+By default, saves into the `.sopa_cache/<method_name>` directory
 * `--patch-width INTEGER`: Ignore this if you already run `sopa patchify`.
 Patch width in pixels
 * `--patch-overlap INTEGER`: Ignore this if you already run `sopa patchify`.
 Patches overlaps in pixels
 * `--help`: Show this message and exit.